 The Key Gets Broken In the Lock

-When you are attempting to get into your home or vehicle and your key breaks in the lock, it could be difficult to retrieve the broken key.
+When you are attempting to get into your home and your key breaks in the lock, it could be difficult to retrieve the broken key.
 You may be able to use the tip of a pair of needle-nose pliers to obtain the broken key and pull it out of the keyhole.

 However, it is important that you do not use force, as this could damage your lock or even your door.
 One of the worst mistakes you can make is attempting to put the key back together with super glue.
 The glue residue could be damaging to your key and locking mechanism.
+The video below demonstrates nine different ways to remove a broken key from a lock.

 The Lock Body Is Broken